gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 ### Rolling means, regime changes, and Bayes: enter the BOCD

 As we've seen, the optimal lookback $\ell$ shifts as time $t$ progresses.
-This raises a critical question: At any given time $t$, how do we determine the _best_ lookback period — the one that most accurately reflects the current data regime?
+This raises a critical question: At any given time $t$, how do we determine the _best_ lookback period?
-Here, _best_ means closest to the true probability, with minimal variance in the estimate.
+Here, the _best_ lookback is the one that most accurately reflects the probability of heads in the current regime.

 This is where the Bayesian Online Changepoint Detection (BOCD) algorithm comes into play.
+As we will see,
-BOCD works by weighting different lookbacks according to their likelihood, allowing it to detect changes in real time and dynamically adjust predictions.
+BOCD works by weighting different lookbacks according to their probability, allowing it to detect changes in real time and dynamically adjust predictions.
 This real-time adaptability is essential for making accurate predictions in rapidly changing environments.